Direct Answer

 Teams that attempt to automate commission payouts without removing the spreadsheet usually hit the same three failures:

-• Brittle scripts — they build custom code to link systems, which breaks every time plan rules change and requires an engineer to fix
+- Brittle scripts — they build custom code to automate commission payouts between systems, which breaks every time plan rules change and requires an engineer to fix

-The only sustainable way to automate commission payouts is a platform where rules, data, calculation, rep visibility, and payroll disbursement all live in one system.
+The only way to fully automate commission payouts is to use a platform where rules, data, calculation, rep visibility, and payroll disbursement all live in one system.
+McKinsey’s B2B sales research estimates that sales reps spend up to 65% of their time on non-selling activities — manual data entry and commission reconciliation among them.
 See the most common failure points: what causes payroll errors in commission-based teams.

 The rules engine and CRM integration